-No addition alteration or substitution of these conditions will bind UWE or form part of the Contract unless and until accepted in writing by UWE Authorised Officer.
+No addition alteration or substitution of these conditions will bind UWE or form part of the Contract unless and until accepted in writing by UWE.

 31. Promotion of Contracts

-The promotion of any agreement between The Supplier and The University of the West of England, Bristol (UWE) shall only be made after confirmation in writing is obtained by UWE stating that this is acceptable.
-Under no circumstances should the price agreed between The Supplier and UWE be made available to any other third party unless agreed in writing by UWE.
+The promotion of any agreement between the Supplier and UWE shall only be made after confirmation in writing is obtained by UWE stating that this is acceptable.
+Under no circumstances should the Price agreed between The Supplier and UWE be made available to any other third party unless agreed in writing by UWE.
 This includes the promotion of an agreement on The Suppliers website or any other promotional material.

 (a) If the Supplier, its agents, staff or Sub-Contractors are required to deliver Goods and/or perform the Services (or any part thereof) on UWE’s premises or alongside its employees or students on any other premises, the Supplier shall take all reasonable steps to ensure observance to the UWE’s equal opportunities policy by such agents, staff or Sub-Contractors.